SLC

 No Critical Thinking

-Students cannot analyze or think critically about information they don't yet know
+Students cannot analyze or think critically about information they have not yet internalized.

 The Solution: Cognitive Load Theory

-Research-proven framework for building essential knowledge while optimizing how students learn and retain information
+A research-proven framework for building essential knowledge while optimizing how students learn and retain information.

 Led by Professor Richard Karnia